 Setting -> General -> Keyboard -> Keyboards -> Edit

-In this section you can arrange order of keyboards and remove keyboards.
-You can also delete third-party keyboard by deleting corresponding app you have installed from App Store.
-This will also remove corresponding keyboard from Settings.
+In this section, you can arrange the order of keyboards and remove keyboards.
+You can also delete third-party keyboards by deleting the app you installed from App Store.
+This will also remove the corresponding keyboard from Settings.

-iOS 8 allows you to connect your iPhone, iPad, iPod touch and Mac using Continuity.
-Continuity allows you to move between devices such as iPhone, iPad, iPod touch and Mac efficiently.
-This include features such as Handoff, Phone Calling and Instant Hotspot.
+iOS 8 allows you to connect your iPhone, iPad, iPod, and Mac using Continuity.
+Continuity will enable you to move between devices like iPhone, iPad, iPod, and Mac efficiently.
+This includes features such as Handoff, Phone Calling, and Instant hotspots.

-For example, you wrote an email on Mac and all of sudden you attended important call on your iPhone leaving email half-written.
-At the end of call you can start email where you left on on your Mac.
+For example, you wrote an email on your Mac and suddenly attended an important call on your iPhone, leaving the email half-written.
+At thYoustart emailing where you left on on your Mac.

-iOS 8 allows you to make and receive cellular phone calls from iPad, iPod touch or Mac when your iPhone is on same Wi-Fi network.
+iOS at the end of the call 8 allows you to make and receive cellular phone calls from iPad, iPod touch, or Mac when your iPhone is on the same Wi-Fi network.

 You can achieve this using below steps :

 a.
-Suppose you have an iCloud account with ID firstname.lastname@example.org.
-Now, Sign in to iCloud account on all devices (iPhone, iPad, iPod touch and Mac).
+Suppose you have an iCloud account with ID [email protected] Now, Sign in to your iCloud account on all devices (iPhone, iPad, iPod touch, and Mac).

 b.
-Note that all devices should have iOS 8 and Mac should use OS X Yosemite.
+Note that all devices should have iOS 8, and Macs should use OS X Yosemite.

 c.
-Also, all devices should be in same Wi-Fi network (say eduCBA_WiFi).
+Also, all devices should be in the same Wi-Fi network (say eduCBA_WiFi).

-In order to make a phone call on your Mac, iPad or iPod touch simply click a phone number in Contacts, Calendar or Safari browser (shown in screenshot 7).
+To call on your Mac, iPad, or iPod touch, simply click a phone number in Contacts, Calendar, or Safari browser (shown in screenshot 7).

-Answering a phone call on iPad or iPod touch is same as in iPhone, just slide it (shown in screenshot 8).
+Answering a phone call on iPad or iPod touch is the same as on iPhone.
+Just slide it (shown in screenshot 8).

-You can see notification on Mac when you receive a call on iPhone.
-You can answer the call, send it to voicemail, or send message to caller from Mac itself (shown in screenshot 9).
+You can see notifications on your Mac when you receive a call on your iPhone.
+You can answer the call, send it to voicemail, or send a message to a caller from Mac (shown in screenshot 9).

-In order to turn off iPhone cellular calls on iPad or iPod touch turn off iPhone Cellular calls from Settings -> FaceTime (shown in screenshot 10)
+To turn off iPhone cellular calls on iPad or iPod touch, turn off iPhone Cellular calls from Settings -> FaceTime (shown in screenshot 10)

-On Mac open your FaceTime app and then got to FaceTime -> Preferences.
-Now click on settings and deselect iPhone Cellular Calls option.
+On Mac, open your FaceTime app and then go to FaceTime -> Preferences.
+Now click on settings and deselect the iPhone Cellular Calls option.

 QuickTypes – IOS 8

 iOS 8 provides a new predictive typing feature called as QuickType.
-It displays word suggestions above the keyboard as you type on.
-This has been biggest changes to keyboard since the launch of very first iPhone device.
+It displays word suggestions above the keyboard as you type.
+These have been the biggest changes to the keyboard since the launch of the first iPhone device.

-You can hide QuickTypes bar by pushing it down.
-In order to display QuickTypes push up bar that appears above keyboard (shown in screenshot 11 and 12).
+You can hide the QuickTypes bar by pushing it down.
+To display QuickTypes, push up the bar above the keyboard (shown in screenshots 11 and 12).

-iOS 8 predictive text engine is optimised for all languages that apple devices support.
-This means you can see suggested words and phrases all of your regional language.
-The languages supported are English optimised for US, UK, Canada and Australia, French, German, Italian, Portuguese, Simplified Chinese, Traditional Chinese and Japanese
+iOS 8 predictive text engine is optimized for all languages that Apple devices support.
+This means you can see suggested words and phrases in your regional languages.
+The supported languages are English optimized for the US, UK, Canada, Australia, French, German, Italian, Portuguese, Simplified Chinese, Traditional Chinese, and Japanese.

-You can see QuickTypes for French language using Third-party keyboard in screenshot 13.
+You can see QuickTypes for the French language using a Third-party keyboard in screenshot 13.

 Track your Health – IOS 8

-Apple has announced Health app and developer-focused HealthKit API in iOS 8.
+Apple has announced the Health app and developer-focused HealthKit API in iOS 8.

-This creates a centralised secure location that stores your health related statistics.
-These statistics can be your heart-rate, blood pressure, sugar level, calories burned and cholesterol (shown in screenshot 14).
+This creates a centralized, secure location that stores your health-related statistics.
+These statistics can be your heart rate, blood pressure, sugar level, calories burned, and cholesterol (shown in screenshot 14).

-You can also create an emergency card with important health information (say your blood pressure or heart-beat rate) from your Lock screen (shown in screenshot 15).
-This emergency card helps you shared vital medical condition with your family doctor in case of emergency.
+You can also create an emergency card with important health information (say, your blood pressure or heartbeat rate) from your Lock screen (shown in screenshot 15).
+This emergency card helps you share vital medical conditions with your family doctor in case of an emergency.

-The developer-focused HealthKit API allows developer to make apps to access your health data.
-For example, you can allow data from blood pressure app to be automatically shared with you family doctor or your app can determine how many steps walked today (shown in screenshot 16).
+The developer-focused HealthKit API allows developers to make apps to access your health data.
+For example, you can enable data from the blood pressure app to be automatically shared with your family doctor, or your app can determine how many steps walked today (shown in screenshot 16).

-Here are few exciting apps, already available on AppStore integrated with HealthKit, Nike and MayoClinic can be used to deposit health stats into centralised Health app.
+Here are a few exciting apps, already available on AppStore integrated with HealthKit, Nike, and MayoClinic can be used to deposit health stats into a centralized Health app.
 Another Withings’ Blood Pressure Monitor app is used to monitor blood pressure which has been part of Apple’s WWDC presentation.
-Also, UP Coffee app by Jawbone can be used to determine your caffeine intake.
+Also, the UP Coffee app by Jawbone can determine your caffeine intake.

-So here are some related Article which will help you to get the more detail about the iOS 8 so just go through the link which is given below
+So here are some related articles that will help you get more detail about iOS 8.
+So just go through the link which is given below